Ohio Wrongful Death Lawyers

 Ohio's third-largest city has a neighborhood that is known to be pedestrian-friendly.
 Unfortunately, it was not friendly on a recent Wednesday night at approximately 7:30 p.m.
 That is when a fatal accident occurred that involved a Metro bus and two pedestrians.
 The...read more

 When an accident occurs that involves only one vehicle, there is always a danger that it will not be discovered for some time.
 An accident that might have been survivable when it happened could become a fatal accident the longer it takes for help to arrive.
 It could...read more

 When a driver loses control of a vehicle, other drivers may not be able to avoid becoming involved in a crash.
 In many cases, these incidents can prove to be a fatal accident, and families may suddenly lose a loved one.
 If an individual is killed in a car accident,...read more

 Family members can often be as apprehensive as the patient when a loved one must undergo surgery.
 They may worry that something could go wrong or that their loved one could become the victim of fatal medical malpractice.
 Ohio residents may be interested in a situation...read more

 A boating accident resulted in the wrongful death of a teenaged girl from Australia.
-Morgan Montgomery, 19, was water skiing on Alum Creek Reservoir on Sunday afternoon when she fell from her skis and was hit by a power boat.The boat that struck the young woman was...read more
+Morgan Montgomery, 19, was water skiing on Alum Creek Reservoir on Sunday afternoon when she fell from her skis and was hit by a power boat.The boat that struck the...read more